noma4i/pivotal_miner/README.md

 ## Features

 * Updating story in a Pivotal Tracker automatically creates a correspondent Redmine issue
+* Map what to import.
+All User Stories are selected tags only
+* Perform Import existing Pivotal Project Stories
 * Pivotal Story tasks are created as subtask issues in Redmine.
 * Updating a story in a Pivotal Tracker updates the Redmine issue attributes (subject, description, status)
 * Redmine Issue status change will update Pivotal Story status